Hofls/useful-info/frontend/human-computer/user-experience.md

 * Windows:
     * Automatically downloads and installs drivers
     * You can configure elements by right-clicking on them (date widget, taskbar, audio, etc)
+    * Win+V shows clipboard history, by default it is disabled.
+But if you still hit Win+V - windows asks if you want to enable it
 * AWS:
     * Each disabled option has a hint that explains why it is disabled
     * To delete something - you have to type its name (for confirmation)